 Similarly, when Nussbaum (2000) tries to concentrate Aristotle and Marx’s vision of essential human powers into a list of 10 central capabilities (life, bodily health, affiliation, imagination, play, etc.) of truly human functioning as a necessary base for possible flourishing, she undoubtedly means well, but she can hardly avoid the reproach of benevolent technocratic paternalism.
 Instead of laying down from high up, with the finger in the air, 10 commandments (and few amendments), I wonder why she didn’t ask the women she met in India what they consider essential for their human development?

 Moral philosophy needs sociology and anthropology as much as sociology and anthropology need moral philosophy.
-It’s only when the practical judgment of ordinary actors is taken into account that philosophers can to higher levels of generality, without aristocracy or, perhaps better, through a radical democratisation of the powers of judgment, so that essentialist visions of the capabilities of self-realization for each are conditioned, in practice, by the possibility of self-determination of all.
+It’s only when the practical judgment of ordinary actors is taken into account that philosophers can go to higher levels of generality, without aristocracy or, perhaps better, through a radical democratisation of the powers of judgment, so that essentialist visions of the capabilities of self-realization for each are conditioned, in practice, by the possibility of self-determination of all.

 Historically, the good came before the just, but with the advent of modernity and the discovery of the principles of subjectivity and freedom, the order of priority has been reversed.
 The change is not just historical; it is normative and has philosophical implications.
 Provided one does not identify freedom and subjectivity with individualism and atomism (Wellmer, 1993), but conceives of them as collective principles that structure public life and condition personal life, modernity brings the twilight of the good.
 Justice trumps the good, and also the bad.
 That does not mean that the good life disappears from the picture of morality, nor that virtues have no role to play.
 Rather, like the Gods, they became personal, internal and intimate.
 They may still be valid for me and, perhaps, for each of us who are seeking authentic self-realization, but they can no longer be imposed on all.
 The shift from Kant to Aristotle, Augustine and Aquinas is consonant with the ethical turn in the social sciences, but if the turn is to be more than a return and a restoration, it needs to take into account the Kantian heritage with its emphasis on autonomy, universality and self-determination of all.
 The latter has priority over the former.

 When the late Bhaskar said that the free and full development of each is a precondition for the free and full development of all, he was reintroducing the ethical perspective within moral theory.
-Refusing the perspective of an overdeveloped industrial-capitalist society without justice, he stressed that the happiness of each could not be paid the price of justice.
+Refusing the perspective of an overdeveloped industrial-capitalist society without justice, he stressed that the happiness of each could not be paid as the price of justice.
 As long as there’s suffering and injustice in the world, one cannot be happy.
 That is a Buddhist insight, and it is deeply compassionate.
 With Kant and Marx, he was also saying, however, that the construction of a just society is a priority.
 It is only in a free society that collectively and democratically determines itself without exclusion that freedom, understood here as the self-determination of each, is possible.
 That is why the self-determination of all is a precondition for the self-determination of each.
 Note that the latter is, in turn, also a precondition for one’s own self-realization, because the pursuit of one’s happiness over a life-course only makes sense when it is not imposed, but freely chosen.

 Minima Moralia